BjarniLeifs/MScProtject/README.md

 Now the project should be up and running.

 In the folder Readings you can find all information that is needed for this project, I suggest that you update it as needed.

+Remember to change the links for the database to your path or where it is.